ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 Let's create an image for a container that uses Python to read in a CSV file from the Docker host, and write results back as a file on the Docker host.
 (As usual, the container itself, will be cleaned away when it finishes.)

-In the same directory as your Dockerfile, create a file named "csv-to-scatter-plot.py" containing the following Python code:
+In the same directory as your Dockerfile, use your favourite editor to create a file named `csv-to-scatter-plot.py` containing the following Python code:
 ~~~
 # Libraries to include
 import matplotlib.pyplot as the_plot